bdynamic/3d_shared/Slic3r/gcodes/README.md

-This directory containes various gcode sippels
+This directory containes various gcode snippels

 they can be added within Slic3r at Printer Settings -> Custom G-Code